diwenshi61/Barrett_Reduction/README.md

 # Modular Reduction

-A python script that generates VHDL files describing steps for a modular reduction in hardware
+A python script that generates VHDL files describing steps for a modular reduction in hardware.

 ## Usage